brian-j-smith/MachineShop/README.md

 Overview
 --------

-`MachineShop` is a meta-package for machine learning with a common interface for model fitting, prediction, performance assessment, and presentation of results.
+`MachineShop` is a meta-package for statistical and machine learning with a common interface for model fitting, prediction, performance assessment, and presentation of results.
 Support is provided for predictive modeling of numerical, categorical, and censored time-to-event outcomes, including those listed in the table below, and for resample (bootstrap and cross-validation) estimation of model performance.

 <table class="table table-striped" style="width: auto !important; margin-left: auto; margin-right: auto;">
 <thead>